rhymeyang/Se/docs/308/Week04.md

 ### Contract Management Strategies:

-1. Vendor Selection: Choosing vendors based on their ability to meet IT and business requirements while providing cost-effective solutions.
+1. **Vendor Selection**: Choosing vendors based on their ability to meet IT and business requirements while providing cost-effective solutions.
-2. Negotiating Terms: Ensuring favorable contract terms, including pricing, delivery timelines, service-level agreements (SLAs), and penalties for non-compliance.
+2. **Negotiating Terms**: Ensuring favorable contract terms, including pricing, delivery timelines, service-level agreements (SLAs), and penalties for non-compliance.
-3. Monitoring Contracts: Regularly reviewing vendor performance to ensure that contractual obligations are being met and adjusting as necessary to meet changing business needs.
+3. **Monitoring Contracts**: Regularly reviewing vendor performance to ensure that contractual obligations are being met and adjusting as necessary to meet changing business needs.

 ### Why Contract Management is Important: